ir2-lab/OpenTRIM/test/README.md

 ## Damage profiles

 Compare to Crocombette2019, Lin2023 (Fe → Fe, Xe → UO2) \
-H → Fe is for checking behaviour with light ions
+H → Fe is for checking behaviour with light ions \
+Fe cascades in Fe to compare to Nordlund2015

 1. 2 MeV Fe in Fe target, t = 1200 nm
 2. 500 keV Fe in Fe target, t = 600 nm